 Slipped Disc of spine is also known as Prolapsed intervertebral disc (PID).
-Slipped Disc is the displacement of nucleus pulpose from the center of the disc which might causes body limbs become numb/weak.
+Slipped Disc is the displacement of nucleus pulposus from the center of the disc which might cause body limbs become numb/weak.

 Back pain can be classified into stages of acute, chronic and recurrent.

 Example : sneezing, coughing, lifting weight , Squatting

 - sciatica(referred pain and weakness of the limb especially the lower limb)

 - Cauda equina syndrome ( unable to control bladder and bowel movement)(rare)